Williams Township, Northampton County, Pennsylvania

-Williams Township is a township in Northampton County, Pennsylvania.
+Williams Township is a township in Northampton County, Pennsylvania, United States.
 The township's population was 6,581 at the 2020 census.
-The township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 The Bridge in Williams Township, Jacob Arndt House and Barn, Coffeetown Grist Mill, and Isaac Stout House, all in the township, are each listed on the National Register of Historic Places.
 Another historic grist mill located in Williams Township is the Wottring Mill built in 1810 by William Wottring located on a road that is named in honor of William's mill on Wottrings Mill Road.
 Presently, it is an unregistered historic place that is privately owned.